pip-services/pip-services-docs/content/en/getting_started/recipes/metrics/_index.md

 ### Wrapping up

 In this tutorial, we have seen how to create, calculate, store and use performance metrics.
-We built an example where we created a call-counter and an execution time metric for a method, and saved the obtained values in memory, a logger, and a component that connects to Prometheus.
-We also learned how to create a NullCounters, which is a dummy component with no real effect that is useful for testing and modeling purposes.
-Finally, we understood how to group several counters via the CompositeCounters class and obtain the stored values via different tools for future use.
+We built an example where we created a call-counter and an execution time counter, added these metrics to one of our component’s methods, and saw how to save the obtained values to memory, a logger, and/or a component that connects to Prometheus.
+We also learned how to create NullCounters, which is a dummy component that performs no real measurements, but is useful for testing and modeling purposes.
+Finally, we understood how to group several counters via the CompositeCounters class and send the measured values to other tools for future use.